ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 ```
 {: codeblock}

 The ssh key to access the VSI is generated, too.
-It private key part is written to the output directory and can be used later on to connect to the VSI.
+The private key part of this ssh key is written to the output directory and can be used later on to connect to the VSI.

 IAM-enabled services like {{site.data.keyword.cos_full_notm}} and {{site.data.keyword.cloudant_short_notm}} are also created as resources within the group: